jamijoj/GIS-Portfolio/project1.md

 This project consisted of two parts: building the map and performing analyses.

 ### Building the map
-1. Create a map of Pittsburgh in GIS that includes the following layers:
+1. Create a map of Pittsburgh in GIS that includes the following layers:&nbsp;
- - a.
-Pittsburgh neighborhoods, table of census tracts that make up each neighborhood obtained from University of Pittsburgh University Center for Urban and Social Research (USCSR)
+a.
+Pittsburgh neighborhoods, table of census tracts that make up each neighborhood obtained from University of Pittsburgh University Center for Urban and Social Research (USCSR)&nbsp;
- - b.
-Pittsburgh demographics (race and income) by census tract, obtained from census.gov
+b.
+Pittsburgh demographics (race and income) by census tract, obtained from census.gov&nbsp;
- - c.
-Pittsburgh arts & culture attendance rates, by census tract.
+c.
+Pittsburgh arts & culture attendance rates, by census tract.&nbsp;
-    - i.
+&nbsp;  &nbsp;  i.
 Information provided by USCSR from their 2018 Pittsburgh Quality of Life survey.
 The dataset was provided as a set of responses to all questions in the survey.
 I created a dataset for use in the project by using the responses to the questions: “During the past year, about how many times have you visited a local museum or gallery or attended an art or cultural event, such as a play, concert, festival, reading or film?
 Responses were recorded in the following ranges: None, 1-2, 3-5, 6-10, 11-20, 21 or more.
 The final table contained 1851 from 365 census tracts in Allegheny County.
 I calculated and added fields Average Attendance Rate Per Tract and Number of Positive Responses per Tract

-2. Create a network dataset and service area using publicly available information on Pittsburgh’s transit General Transit Feed Specification (GTFS), data obtained from portauthority.gov
+2. Create a network dataset and service area using publicly available information on Pittsburgh’s transit General Transit Feed Specification (GTFS), data obtained from portauthority.gov&nbsp;
- - a.
+a.
 Facilities used in the service area are Pittsburgh’s arts and cultural organization.
 A list of these was provided by SMU Data Arts, an organization dedicated to analyzing impact of arts and culture in US cities.

 ### Analyses
-1. Calculate the distance and travel times from/to an art/culture institute by building a public transit network dataset from GTFS data and street centerlines, downloaded from data.wprdc.org.
+1. Calculate the distance and travel times from/to an art/culture institute by building a public transit network dataset from GTFS data and street centerlines, downloaded from data.wprdc.org.&nbsp;
-- a.
+a.
 Creating a network dataset was not something covered in class.
 I followed the tutorial on pro.arcgis.com to complete this step.
-3. Create service area rings using arts organizations as facilities.
-Use this to predict estimated arrival time by public transit.
+2. Create service area rings using arts organizations as facilities.
+Use this to predict estimated arrival time by public transit.&nbsp;
-4. Determine correlation between race, income, and accessibility
+3. Determine correlation between race, income, and accessibility&nbsp;
- - a.
+a.
 Spatially join attendance census tracts to service area.
-Use attendance rate and frequency of attendance to determine if the two variables are correlated.
+Use attendance rate and frequency of attendance to determine if the two variables are correlated.&nbsp;
- - b.
+b.
 Spatially join race and income layer to the network layer.
 Use Black/AfroAm population ratio and median income to arts & culture organization arrival times to determine if there is a correlation.